J.S. Bach arr. Katherine Needleman: Italian Concerto for Doublereed (or Clarinet) Ensemble

 Listen here.

 Included in purchase are score and nine parts, which will be delivered in PDF to your email address within 24 hours of purchase.
 Also available are alternate score and parts for the replacement of the two oboes d’amore with regular oboes.
 Both of these versions purchased simultaneously are two scores and eleven parts total.
 A clarinet ensemble edition with score and parts for 8 players (1 E-flat clarinet, 5 B-flat clarinets, and 2 B-flat bass clarinets) is also available.
+A performance can be heard here.

 J.S.
 Bach's Italian Concerto BWV 971 has been with me many decades.
 When I was assigned the piece as a young pianist who barely played the oboe, I thought the melody of the second movement would be better suited to the oboe than my right hand even at that time.
 It took about 35 years for this idea to come to fruition.
 As a new professor of oboe at the Curtis Institute of Music, I arranged this piece for oboe band for our first Oboe Class Recital as a “new” studio, with new teachers, some new students, and to celebrate the first live class recital in several years due to the cancellations from the COVID-19 pandemic.
 The two new teachers, Philippe Tondre and I, played the pair of oboe d’amore parts, with the students playing the three oboe parts and pair of English horn parts.
 The ensemble was filled out by bassoon professor, Daniel Matsukawa, and (contra)bassoon student, Diego Peña.
 It is my hope that this ensemble of three oboes, two oboes d’amore, two English horns, bassoon, and contrabassoon could become a legitimate ensemble of some nature because I love its sound.